jeremiah-c-leary/static-timing-by-example/docs/source/source_synchronous_input_timing.rst

 Apply Delays to Data Path
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-We need to model the external world for the timing en
+We need to model the external world for the timing engine.
-By adding the just the trace delay, we will be placing the data at point A in the diagram below:
+By adding just the trace delay, we will be placing the data at point A in the diagram below:

 .. figure:: img/set_input_delay_data.png